Updated Dec 11, 2019

 Gone too is the natural turbidity created by sediment suspended in runoff that provides natural camouflage that baby salmon need to hide from roving predator fish and birds.

 Instead, all too often during spring, rivers run slow and clear and baby salmon become easy prey for predators.

-Dams and water diversions in our rivers give a heavy advantage to predators that eat baby salmon
+Dams and water diversions in our rivers give a heavy advantage to predators that eat baby salmon.

 A series of massive pumps are strong enough to make the San Joaquin River run backwards which pulls out-migrating salmon off their route.

-The National Marine Fisheries Service (NMFS) recognizes the pumps as salmon killers and has required restrictions on pumping to minimize damage to winter and spring run salmon, both protected under the federal Endangered Species Act.
+The National Marine Fisheries Service (NMFS) recognizes the pumps as salmon killers and until 2019 required restrictions on pumping to minimize damage to winter and spring run salmon, both protected under the federal Endangered Species Act.
 NMFS estimates that as much of 90 percent of baby salmon pulled off their natural migratory route to the bay and ocean are lost to predators in the interior Delta or when pulled into the pumps.
-Put differently, for every baby salmon captured at the pumps, nine other likely died from the effects of the pumps.
+Put differently, for every baby salmon captured at the pumps, up to nine other likely died from the effects of the pumps.

 Of the fish captured at the pumps, most are dumped back into the Delta at locations where predatory fish have become accustomed to feeding.
 Changes in the river bottom throughout the Delta leaves deep scour holes where predators congregate and feast on baby salmon.
 Other problems beset Central Valley salmon.

 In today’s Central Valley salmon try to spawn in rivers that are often too hot to successfully incubate fertilized eggs.
 River temperatures above 56 degrees kill incubating salmon eggs.